-Virtually every business, organization and municipality around the world employ some form of video technology to enhance security, and increasingly for business intelligence to enhance operations and services.
+Virtually every business, organization and municipality around the world employs some form of video technology to enhance security, and increasingly for business intelligence to enhance operations and services.
 Industry analyst HIS Markit estimated that there may be as many as 1 billion CCTV cameras in use by the end of 2021.
 Yet while the number of cameras deployed seems to keep growing every year at a staggering pace with improved image resolution and overall capabilities, their primary purpose is for live monitoring and to record visual data for forensics.
 Which means that unless these cameras are being diligently monitored by security or law enforcement professionals, they have little effect in preventing potentially threatening events from unfolding.

-While some improvements in sensor technology allow CCTV cameras to detect and alert system administrators when some levels of suspicious activity take place, such as when an object is left behind or object movement and direction, they still require live monitoring to analyze the situation and initiate action.
-Being able to understand the behavior of people and vehicles based on their specific actions, surrounding area and the events in which they are participating is the pathway to a whole new level of video intelligence and suspicious behavior detection.
+While some improvements in sensor technology allow video systems to detect and alert system administrators when some levels of suspicious activity take place, such as when an object is left behind or object movement and direction, they still require live monitoring to analyze the situation and initiate action.
+Being able to analyze the behavior of people and vehicles based on their specific actions, surrounding area and the events in which they are participating is the pathway to a whole new level of video understanding and behavioral recognition video analytics

-viisights sets the benchmark with innovative behavioral analytics that can detect and analyze suspicious activities.
+viisights sets the benchmark with innovative behavioral recognition video analytics that can detect and analyze suspicious activities.

 We’ve harnessed the power of Artificial Intelligence (AI), machine learning, and deep learning, to detect and understand a wide range of human and vehicle behaviors to automatically identify abnormalities and potential threats.
-Already deployed at numerous locations around the world today, viisights behavioral analytics are helping security operations and law enforcement agencies detect suspicious activity using CCTV before potentially dangerous events take place or would otherwise go undetected.
+Already deployed at numerous locations around the world today, viisights behavioral recognition video analytics are helping security operations and law enforcement agencies detect suspicious human activity using our video recognition system before potentially dangerous events take place or would otherwise go undetected.